rishavkr7/webdev-workshop/README.md

 # Renzil's Web Development Workshop

-The first step when you start coding is to choose an editor for coding.
+The first step when you start is to choose an integrated development environment (IDE) for coding.
+An IDE will usually give you a text editor, terminal, and other tools to help you write code.

 There are many choices that will work, but if you're new I highly recommend using the cloud-based IDE [Gitpod](https://gitpod.io).

-Gitpod is basically a web version of the popular Visual Studio Code.
-The best part is that it already has all the development tools already installed so you don't need to waste any time with installation or configuration.
+Gitpod is basically a web version of the popular IDE Visual Studio Code.
+The best part is that it has all the development tools you need pre-installed so you don't need to waste any time with installation or configuration.

-> Once you signup for Gitpod with your GitHub credentials, make sure you have checked the permissions "user:email" and "public_repo" in https://gitpod.io/integrations -> Git Providers -> GitHub -> Edit Permissions.
+> Signup for Gitpod with your GitHub credentials, then make sure you have checked the permissions "user:email" and "public_repo" in https://gitpod.io/integrations -> Git Providers -> GitHub -> Edit Permissions.

 <a href="https://www.loom.com/share/1249c77745654b0ba46e83cfb8481eff">
   <img style="width:300px;max-width:300px;" src="https://cdn.loom.com/sessions/thumbnails/1249c77745654b0ba46e83cfb8481eff-with-play.gif">
 </a>

-Then you can open this workshop in a Gitpod workspace by clicking the New Workspace button.
+You can open this workshop in a Gitpod workspace by clicking the New Workspace button.

 <a href="https://www.loom.com/share/42a3c3b2e66146bba8fd3499cc440cf5">
   <img style="width:300px;max-width:300px;" src="https://cdn.loom.com/sessions/thumbnails/42a3c3b2e66146bba8fd3499cc440cf5-with-play.gif">